benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - My name is Ben Ilegbodu
+- It was nearly 2 years ago that we embarked on the journey of transitioning our frontend from Backbone to React
+- So this talk is about the first part of that transition: convincing everyone that it was a good idea 😀
-- Here to pull back the covers on how Eventbrite decided to make the switch from Backbone to React
+- Wanna pull back the covers on the rationale we used to make that switch
+- And if you're in the same boat, you'll have some solid reasons besides "everyone is doing it"
 - Posted link to slides on twitter if you want to follow along

 /////